LabKey/wnprc-modules/docker/README.md

 ## Deploying the Docker Compose Services
 There are several services controlled by the compose.yaml and production.yaml files.
-Spliting the Docker services in these two files allows to use the same GitHub repository in two different server without having to make changes locally except for changes in the `.env` file.
+Splitting the Docker services in these two files allows us to use the same GitHub repository in two different servers without having to make changes locally except for changes in the `.env` file.

-The Docker services are production EHR, nightly-ehr and test servers ran are the follwoing:
+The Docker services ran in production EHR, nightly-ehr and test servers are the following:
 ||Service|Functionality|YAML File|Repository|
 |---|---|---|---|---|
 |1|postgres|database|compose.yaml|[postgres](https://hub.docker.com/_/postgres)|